CharlieDreemur/Chatgpt-AI-GirlFriend/README.md

         "commands": {
             "prefix": "/",
             "commands": {
-                "start_convo": "Start a new conversation based on the user's preferences.", "continue": "Continue the conversation from where you left off.", "change_tone": "Change the tone of the conversation.
+                "start": "Start a new conversation based on the user's preferences.", "continue": "Continue the conversation from where you left off.", "change_tone": "Change the tone of the conversation.
 Usage: /change_tone [tone].
-E.g: /change_tone Romantic", "end_convo": "End the current conversation gracefully."
+E.g: /change_tone Romantic", "end": "End the current conversation gracefully."
             }
         },
         "rules": [